isi-mube/Cytology-Codex/README.md

 Secondary Objectives:
 <ul>
   <li>Implement a web-based application using Streamlit that enables users to predict diagnoses based on their image-inputs.</li>
-  <li>Provide informative feedback on the image features using ChatGPT API.</li>
+  <li>Provide informative feedback on the image features using OpenAI API.</li>
 </ul>

 Agile methodology and roadmap --> [click me](https://trello.com/b/gm7sl9gX/cells-at-work)